typedb/typedb/docs/pages/docs/4-distributed-analytics/compute-shortest-path.md

 folder: docs
 ---

-## How are two instances in the knowledge base related?
+## How are two instances in the knowledge graph related?
 When starting a task you don't always know in advance what you are looking for.
-Finding the shortest path between two instances in a knowledge base can be a great way to explore connections because you do not need to provide any guidance.
+Finding the shortest path between two instances in a knowledge graph can be a great way to explore connections because you do not need to provide any guidance.
-In the knowledge base below I have displayed two specific people using the query:
+In the knowledge graph below I have displayed two specific people using the query:

 ```graql
 match